 5. Shortbread cookies

-Shortbread cookies are another best alternative to classic ladyfingers.
+Shortbread cookies are another good alternative to classic ladyfingers.
 Due to their simple taste and high "porosity," they are perfect for dipping in coffee.

 Dip them in cold or warm coffee for better soaking, and make a cookie layer at the bottom of your dish.